lucacarniato/capstone-project/README.md

 ## Introduction
 ### Background
-The Seattle Police Department (SPD) provides road collisions records since 2004, containing the severity of each collision (0 property damage/ 1 personal injury) with additional information, such as the location, the weather road conditions, and more.
+The Seattle Police Department (SPD) provides road collisions records since 2004.
+The records describe the severity of each collision (0 property damage/ 1 personal injury) and additional information, such as the collision location, the weather condition, the road condition, and more.
 Preventing road collisions is a major concern for public authorities.
 Therefore, it is important for the SPD to accurately predict whatever a serious accident will occur given all available data.
 It is also important to identify the factors causing serious accidents, as these could be eliminated or mitigated before a collision occurs.

 ### Problem
-This project aims to predict the severity of a collision given other factors, such as the wheatear condition, the road condition, the number of vehicles, and number of persons on the road.
+This project aims to predict the severity of a collision given other factors, such as the wheatear condition, the road condition, the number of vehicles, and the number of persons on the road.

 ### Interest
-Predicting the severity of a collision can be of interest for a warning system.
-The SPD could issue a warning on the highway signs when a serious accident is predicted (severity 1, personal injury), to inform the drivers to pay more attention when the notification is issued.
+Predicting the severity of a collision can serve a warning system.
+The SPD could issue a warning on the highway signs when a serious accident is predicted (severity 1, personal injury), to inform the drivers to pay more attention while driving.

 ## Data

 ### Sources

 In this study, the SPD records from 2004 to 2020 were used.
 The data can be found [here](https://data-seattlecitygis.opendata.arcgis.com/).
-The description of each feature (metadata) can be found [here](https://www.seattle.gov/Documents/Departments/SDOT/GIS/Collisions_OD.pdf)
-The source contains a mixture of categorical and continuous variables.
+The description of each feature (metadata) can be found [here](https://www.seattle.gov/Documents/Departments/SDOT/GIS/Collisions_OD.pdf).
+The data source contains a mixture of categorical and continuous variables.

 ### Feature selection
 The entire set was immediately divided into a train and test set.
-Decisions on feature selection and data cleaning were taken by analyzing exclusily the test set and were applied therafter on both train and test sets.
+Decisions on feature selection and data cleaning were taken by analyzing exclusively the test set and were applied therafter on both train and test sets.
 This choice was taken to avoid the look-ahead bias.
 Table 1 shows a summary of the test set.

 ![Tab1](figures/Fig1.jpg)